Optelian: History

-Versawave - division of Optelian

 In January 2012, Optelian acquired Versawave Technologies Inc., of Vancouver, British Columbia, a leader in the field of ultra-high bandwidth gallium arsenide based optical modulators with patented polarization modulation technology.

-Acquisition by DZS

 On February 08, 2021, DZS completed its acquisition of Optelian, less than a month after the announcement that DZS had entered into a definitive agreement to acquire Optelian on January 20, 2021.

-North American manufacturing

-Optelian both designs and manufactures optical components in the Ottawa, Ontario location.

-Products and services

-Optelian’s products are organized into categories that fall within the Optelian FLEX Architecture.
-Prior to the introduction of the Optelian FLEX Architecture, all of the products were divided into LightGAIN, which largely represented active components, and LightMUX, which mostly covered passive components.
-However, as the active product portfolio grew a single category was not sufficient to distinguish where the components fit within the operator’s network.